bytescout/pdf-co-api-samples/Delete Text From PDF/PHP/Delete PDF Text From Uploaded File/README.md

-## delete text from PDF in PHP using PDF.co Web API What is PDF.co Web API?
-It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## delete text from PDF in PHP and PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

 ## REQUEST FREE TECH SUPPORT